Which feature of Vault automatically revokes secrets?

 Study for the HashiCorp Vault Certification.
 Use flashcards and multiple choice questions with hints and explanations to master the exam.
 Prepare yourself!

 The feature of Vault that automatically revokes secrets is lease expiration.
-In HashiCorp Vault, every secret or credential is issued with a lease, which is a defined duration during which the secret is valid.
-When the lease time expires, the secret is automatically revoked, which helps to enhance security by ensuring that secrets do not persist beyond their useful life.
-This mechanism reduces the risk of unauthorized access and potential misuse of credentials, as any secrets that are no longer needed or are old will be invalidated automatically.
+In HashiCorp Vault, when a secret is accessed or created, it is associated with a lease, which specifies the duration for which the secret is valid.
+Once the lease period expires, the secret is automatically revoked by Vault.
+This mechanism enhances security by ensuring that secrets do not remain valid indefinitely, reducing the risk of unauthorized access.

 Subscribe